Benefits of an Medical Disability neuropsychological evaluation

 Treatment

-Anyone with signs of moderate or severe TBI should receive medical attention as soon as possible.
-Because little can be done to reverse the initial brain damage caused by trauma, medical personnel try to stabilize an individual with TBI and focus on preventing further injury.
-Primary concerns include insuring proper oxygen supply to the brain and the rest of the body, maintaining adequate blood flow, and controlling blood pressure.
-Treatment is tailored after combining the history of the injury, clinical examination, alongside with blood tests and imaging tests during medical disability evaluation.
-Moderately to severely injured patients receive rehabilitation that involves individually tailored treatment programs in the areas of physical therapy, occupational therapy, speech/language therapy, physiatry (physical medicine), psychology/psychiatry, and social support.
+If someone shows signs of moderate or severe TBI, they should seek medical attention as soon as possible.
+Since the initial brain damage caused by trauma is difficult to reverse, medical personnel prioritize stabilizing individuals with TBI and preventing further injury.
+Moreover, the primary concerns involve ensuring proper oxygen supply to the brain and the rest of the body, maintaining adequate blood flow, and controlling blood pressure.
+Medical disability evaluation combines the history of the injury, clinical examination, blood tests, and imaging tests to tailor the treatment.
+In addition, moderately to severely injured patients receive rehabilitation that involves individually tailored treatment programs in the areas of physical therapy, occupational therapy, speech/language therapy, physiatry (physical medicine), psychology/psychiatry, and social support.

 Back to top